Mgowda12/AgriTools/README.md

 ---

-# E-Commerce Platform for Agricultural Tools and Fertilizers
+# E-Commerce Platform for Agricultural Tools and Fertilizers - Frontend

 Welcome to our e-commerce platform designed specifically for farmers and agricultural suppliers.
 This platform connects farmers with local shops, offering a wide range of agricultural tools and fertilizers to enhance farming operations.